WJSoftware/wj.Ocelot.Configuration/README.md

 Now to the `appsettings.json` file.
 Something like this.
 This is where the usefulness of this package becomes evident.
 You only specify the microservice's host name, port, scheme and root path once.
 This means that any needed per-environment configuration override is easily done and is only done once.
-For a detailed explanation see the [why this package is needed](#why-this-package-is-needed) section.
+For a detailed explanation see the *[Why This Package Is Needed](#why-this-package-is-needed)* section.

 ```json
 {